-Some types of tubal ligation are done through incisions (cuts in your skin) in your belly.
+Tubal ligation procedures are done through incisions (cuts in your skin) in your belly.
 These are very low-risk surgeries, but any kind of medical procedure can have complications.
-The risks of this type of sterilization include:
+The risks of sterilization procedures include:

 bad reaction to general anesthesia (medicine sometimes used to put you to sleep during the procedure)

 infection, which is rare and can be treated with antibiotics

 Very rarely, your bowel, bladder, uterus, or blood vessels can be injured, and you might need surgery to fix this.

 Death caused by surgical sterilization is very, very rare — if it happens, it’s usually from a reaction to general anesthesia.